The Budget Motel Chain has expanded to incorporate three tiers of accommodation as well as taking on a new name, the Arra Accommodation Group.

 Many Budget motels have much more than the usual minimum requirements.
 Many features include swimming pools, barbeque areas, playgrounds, tennis courts, tour facilities, restaurants and bars, laundry facilities, and recreation rooms.

-Orbit Inns – The Orbit Inns brand was launched in February 2009.
-Since then the new brand has created a lot of excitement and interested from the accommodation industry and have signed several properties.
+The new Orbit Inns brand was launched in February and listed three Orbit properties in the April 2009 edition Accommodation Directory.
+Since April the new brand has created a lot of excitement and interested from the accommodation industry and have signed several more properties.

 “Orbit Inns provide you with the space to relax”.
 This slogan exemplifies the groups property type and customer; spacious luxury and value for money.
 Providing Foxtel or Austar pay television, a queen or king size bed in every room and extra special amenities such as spa baths and room service, Orbit Inns caters for the business or holiday client.